 - Include cost planning early in the design cycle to incorporate details in documents.

 - Use through-hole vias for most of your drill holes; blind and buried vias add cost.

 - Select components that are readily available and provide alternatives.

 Once you’ve reviewed build guidelines and considered build practices to minimize costs, it is time to prepare your design and supporting documents.

 Useful software is available to document the design and to prepare fabrication and assembly document containers.
 PCB software continues to evolve alongside historical growth in the PCB industry.
 Early software provided document formats to communicate information necessary to build printed circuit board assemblies.
-These documents continue to include gerber files to communicate graphical location of layers, nets, through-holes, and components to make completed PCB assembly.
-Assembly instructions, centroid for X-Y locations of components, layer stackups, silk screen, drill files, and other fabrication drawings may all be prepared in PCB software.
+These documents continue to include Gerber files to communicate the graphical location of layers, nets, through-holes, and components to make completed PCB assembly.
+Assembly instructions, the centroid for X-Y locations of components, layer stack-ups, silkscreen, drill files, and other fabrication drawings may all be prepared in PCB software.

 Follow design constraints from your manufacturing vendor design guidelines that support aggressive pricing.
-Use PCB software to document details necessary to realize the final PCB assembly.
-PCB software is designed to produce gerber files so fabricators can set the vectors in tooling to realize the design represented in the layout files.
+Use PCB software to document the details necessary to realize the final PCB assembly price.
+PCB software is designed to produce Gerber files so fabricators can set the vectors in tooling to realize the design represented in the layout files.
 Stackup information contains material specifications that develop costing to realize the final designed board.
-Assembly documents contains vital notes that detail drill hole diameters on pad sizes.
-All the details contained in the assembly notes inform the cost for producing the boards.
-By reviewing the details with the fabricators and the assemblers before handing off the document containers for build result in review of documents before build.
+Assembly documents contain vital notes that detail drill hole diameters on pad sizes.
+All the details contained in the assembly notes inform the cost of producing the boards.
+By reviewing the details with the fabricators and the assemblers before handing off the document containers for build results in a review of documents before build.
 Technical queries are identified and resolved, keeping costs low.